Logius-standaarden/fsc-core/draft-fsc-core-00.md

 1. Create a byte array named `grantBytes`
 2. Convert `Contract.Content.Id` to bytes and append the bytes to `grantBytes`.
-3. Convert the value of each field of the Grant to bytes and append the bytes to the `grantBytes` in the same order as the fields are defined in the proto definition.
+3. Convert the value of each field of the Grant to bytes and append the bytes to the `grantBytes` in the same order as the fields are defined in [the proto definition](#contract_interface).
 If the value is a list; Create a byte array called `fieldBytes`, append the bytes of each item of the list to `fieldBytes`, sort `fieldBytes` in ascending order and append `fieldBytes` to `grantBytes`.
 4. Hash the `grantBytes` using the hash algorithm described in `Contract.Content.Algorithm`
 5. Encode the bytes of the hash as Base64.
+6. Convert the value of `Contract.Content.Algorithm` to an int32 and enclose it with `$`.
+To convert the hash algorithm to an integer take the enum value defined in [the proto definition](#contract_interface).
+E.g. The enum `HASH_ALGORITHM_SHA3_512` becomes `$1$`.
+7. Prefix the Bas64 string with the string containing the hash algorithm.

 ## Contract Manager {#contract_manager}